just-MG/mongusBot/README.md

 ### Bot's prefix is `!`.
 - `!plc` - load a specific place into the list of places.
 Use `!plc` and a single argument e.g. `!plc school`
 - `!ppl` - use to initiate the game with specific users.
 Used as follows: `!ppl @<personOne> @<personTwo @<etc>`
-- `!show` - shows the current lis of places and players to the admin.
+- `!show` - shows the current list of places and players to the admin.
 - `!clear` - admin can clear all the lists that have been initialized.
 - `!purge` - admin can purge a whole channel using the bot.